One type of 4X4 system excels off road, while the other is best for boosting traction while traversing slick or snowy roads.

 Generally, four-wheel-drive systems include “low range” gearing for times when maximum torque is needed, such as getting out of the deepest snow drifts or mud ruts, which makes it the ideal configuration for those living in remote and/or snow-packed areas.
 It’s also best for those who traverse steep unpaved hills and engage in extreme off-road adventures.
 Here, a driver has to either engage a lever or a dedicated switch to enable low-range gearing, but it’s designed to operate only for temporary and low-speed use.

-Some AWD systems are also engineered to improve a vehicle’s handling abilities on dry pavement, with some able to send additional power to one to more outside wheels as needed in a torque-vectoring array for quicker cornering.
-AWD tends to rectify the inherent negative tendencies of both rear- and front-wheel-drive cars, correcting a rear-drive model’s tendency to fishtail while also negating torque steer in what would otherwise be a front-drive model.
+Some AWD systems are also engineered to improve a vehicle’s handling abilities on dry pavement, sending additional power to one or more outside wheel as needed in a torque-vectoring array for quicker cornering.
+AWD tends to rectify the inherent negative tendencies of both rear- and front-wheel-drive cars, correcting a rear-drive model’s tendency to fishtail its back end while also negating torque steer that pulls at the front wheels of front-drive models.

 Some truck-based SUVs and car-based crossovers additionally offer a so-called terrain management system that allows the driver to optimize the vehicle’s four-wheel performance to maximize traction according to separate modes.
 Typically engaged via a dial on the center console, such systems typically include settings for traversing normal pavement, snow, sand, and mud/ruts.